KBlixt/PlexDBI/README.md

 ----------

-this script will edit the PlexMediaServer database directly, specifically it will change "added_at" in the "metadata_items" table.
+this script will edit the PlexMediaServer database directly! specifically it will change "added_at" in the "metadata_items" table.
 ----------
 NOTES!!